 |ISSA Elite Trainer||$999||Certified Fitness Trainer, Sports Nutrition certification, plus one additional specialization|

 ISSA also has ten advanced specializations.
-They can be bundled with the Certified Fitness Trainer as noted in the table above or can be done stand alone for CEUs.
-The advanced specializations alone each cost $799 each and count for 20 CEUs.
+They can be bundled with the Certified Personal Trainer as noted in the table above or can be done stand alone for CEUs.
+The advanced specializations alone cost $799 each and count for 20 CEUs.

 The advanced specializations are: